codefan-byte/caminos-tfg/README.md

 * Added method `Routing::performed_request` to allow routings to make decisions when the router makes a request to a candidate.
 * Added `ConfigurationValue::NamedExperiments(String,Vec<ConfigurationValue>)`.
 * Removed surrounding quotes from the config `LitStr` and `Literal`.
+* Now `neighbour_router_iter` must always be used instead of `0..degree()` to check ports to other routers.
+Note that `degree`  does not give valid ranges when having non-connected ports, as in the case of some irregular topologies as the mesh.

 # Public Interface